benedom/SwiftyCrop/README.md

 ## 👨‍💻 Contributors

 All issue reports, feature requests, pull requests and GitHub stars are welcomed and much appreciated.

+Thanks to @leoz for adding the circular crop mode 🎉

 ## ✍️ Author